 Wait no more!
-Create a successful project budget the easiest way for that upcoming big project proposal and lead your business effectively.
+Create a successful project budget the easiest way for your upcoming big project proposal and lead your business effectively.

 A risk budget is a sum of money that is put aside only to deal with specific responses to threats or opportunities.
 It provides a quantitative framework for determining how much risk needs to be taken to achieve the return objectives and what is the expected reward for each unit of risk.

-Cost estimation typically includes costs associated with tasks, resources, billing rates, and schedule for a project.
+Cost estimation typically includes costs associated with tasks, resources, billing rates, and schedules for a project.
 All these costs are tallied to create a comprehensive estimate for the entire project.

 A project budget includes labor costs, material procurement costs, and operating costs for every phase of the project.
 It also includes resource quantities, costs, expenses, and cash flows.

 Cost Performance Index (CPI) is a metric that helps measure the efficiency of expenses spent on a project.
 It also shows at what budget total work was completed.
-You can compute CPI using EV / AC = CPI, where EV is Earned Value and AC is Actual Value.
+You can compute CPI using EV / AC = CPI, where EV is Earned Value, and AC is the Actual Value.

 Do you want a free Project Management Software?